-Individuals, companies, or real estate developers who did not contribute to the contamination and who do not hold title to one of these abandoned properties may enter into an agreement with ADEQ for the clean up.
+Individuals, companies, or real estate developers who did not contribute to the contamination and who do not hold title to one of these abandoned properties may enter into an agreement with DEQ for the cleanup.

-Based on the terms of the agreement, the purchaser of the property will be able to define the financial obligations early in the process and after approval from ADEQ, will not be held liable for past contamination after the clean up is complete.
+Based on the terms of the agreement, the purchaser of the property will be able to define the financial obligations early in the process and will not be held liable for past contamination after the cleanup is complete.
 Lending institutions will also be able to quantify financial risks associated with a contaminated property.

-- Provide continued protection of human health & the environment,
+- To provide continued protection of human health and the environment

-- Encourage redevelopment as a sound land use management policy,
+- To encourage redevelopment as a sound land-use management policy

-- Enable prospective purchasers to determine liability “up front”, and
+- To enable prospective purchasers to determine liability “up front”

-- Develop a schedule-oriented program that can keep pace with real estate transactions.
+- To develop a schedule-oriented program that can keep pace with real estate transactions

-- Technical Assistance for Assessments ADEQ offers its assistance to qualified non-profit or public Brownfield Program Participants for environmental site assessments.
+- Technical Assistance for Assessments: DEQ offers its assistance to qualified nonprofit or public Brownfield Program Participants for environmental site assessments.
 For more information, please read the Targeted Brownfield Assessments information below.

 Targeted Brownfield Assessments

-Funded by awards granted by the U.S. EPA, ADEQ has the opportunity to offer technical assistance for site assessments to qualified Brownfield Program participants belonging to either the non-profit or public sector.
-Targeted Brownfield Assessments (TBA) are designed to help minimize the uncertainties of contamination often associated with brownfield.
+Funded by awards granted by EPA, DEQ has the opportunity to offer technical assistance for site assessments to qualified Brownfield Program participants belonging to either the nonprofit or public sector.
+Targeted Brownfield Assessments (TBA) are designed to help minimize the uncertainties of contamination often associated with brownfields.
 A TBA may encompass one or more of the following activities:

-- A Phase I Environmental Site Assessment, including a background and historical investigation and a preliminary site inspection; and
+- A Phase I Environmental Site Assessment, including a background and historical investigation and a preliminary site inspection

 TBA funding may only be used at sites as authorized by the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) of 1980, as amended by the Superfund Amendments and Reauthorization Act (SARA) of 1986.
 The site must be contaminated or suspected to be contaminated with hazardous substances.
 Sites contaminated only with petroleum products are not eligible for assistance at this time.